 C cups are a transitional size when it comes to a bra and sports bra styles.
 If you wear a C cup, the amount of support you need in everyday bras and sports bras can vary widely.
 Some women with C cups experience extreme discomfort if they don’t wear very supportive bras, while other women with the same cup size are comfortable with little to no support.

-D Cup, DD Cup Bra and Sports Bra
+D Cup, DD Cup Bra, breast and Sports Bra

 Measuring a difference of four inches between your band and bust size places you in the range of a D cup size.
 D cups also come in double and triple sizes, which is lucky since a DD cup is the average bra size among women in the U.S. Model and actress Kate Upton reportedly wears a D or DD cup size.

 If you are a D, DD, or DDD cup size, it is imperative for you to prioritize support when buying bras or sports bras.
 Try to find everyday bras with added support features like wide, padded straps and sectioned cups with panels.
 The sports bras you buy should include underwire, lining, and shaped cups to keep your breasts secure while you workout.

 E Cup Bra, breast & Sports Bra size

 E is the first cup size outside of the standard A to DD range of sizes that most bra retailers carry.
 However, this size An E cup is defined by a difference of five inches between your band measurement and your bust measurement.
 If you wear an E cup, you are likely in the company of socialite and television personality Kim Kardashian.